here for more information on our Children's Emergency.

 referral form together with the latest ultrasound scan report to +65 6776 2102 or email us at

-The Shaw-NKF Children's Kidney Centre in Ward 45 is jointly funded by the National Kidney Foundation and the Shaw Foundation.
+The Shaw-NKF-NUH Children's Kidney Centre in Ward 45 is jointly funded by the National Kidney Foundation and the Shaw Foundation.
 It is specially designed for the multidisciplinary holistic management of paediatric patients with kidney diseases and their families.
 Our doctors and nurses have expertise in the care of paediatric dialysis and transplant patients as well as those receiving immunosuppressants for various kidney disorders.
 Private rooms are available for family meetings with the medical team.
 The ward also houses simple kitchen facilities for caregivers and a dedicated children's play area.

 Our dialysis equipment can cater to patients of varying sizes, ranging from newborns to adult-sized adolescents.
 Our programme is primarily an automated nightly home peritoneal dialysis programme to allow maximal integration of our patients in schools and the workplace.
 In the peritoneal dialysis area, specially trained paediatric dialysis nurses conduct formal one-to-one training on home automated peritoneal dialysis to the patients and their caregivers.
 We also perform simple outpatient procedures like assessment of exit sites and peritoneal equilibrium tests here.
 Simple day therapy procedures like administration of intravenous drugs can also be performed.
 In the haemodialysis area, we perform long-term haemodialysis for paediatric patients.
 We also perform and conduct training for home haemodialysis for selected patients.